How Much Horsepower Does A Cold Air Intake Add?

 High Performance

-The simple answer is yes – in theory.
-But if all you do is switch out the stock intake for a cold air model, it’ll have minimal impact.
+**The straightforward answer is yes – in theory**. **But if all you do is switch out the regular intake for a cold air model, it’ll have minimal impact.**

 Cool air intakes improve the rate at which oxygen gets into the combustion chambers.
-More oxygen means more powerful combustion when the spark plug fires.
+More oxygen means more potent combustion when the spark plug fires.

 This drives the piston down, cranking the crankshaft with more force.
 The flywheel and transmission then send this power to the wheels.

 How much they enhance this rate varies from model to model and car to car.
-On some vehicles, cold air intakes will have little-to-no effect whatsoever.
+On some vehicles, cold air intakes will have minimal-to-no impact whatsoever.

-If you read the product descriptions and mission statements on aftermarket cold air intake company websites, you might be led to believe that these are extraordinary products that vastly boost your power output.
+If you read the product descriptions and mission statements on aftermarket cold air intake company websites, you might be led to believe that these are exceptional products that substantially boost your power output.

 While it’s true that they can, you aren’t going to be flying into hyperspace anytime soon.
-Most offer almost negligible benefits.
+Most offer nearly negligible benefits.

-That said, a cold air intake can be used alongside other modifications to produce a significant overall hp increase.
+That said, a cold air intake can be used alongside other modifications to produce a substantial overall hp increase.

 Why Does A Cold Air Intake Increase HP?